systemd/mkosi/mkosi.md

 : Matches against the configured distribution release.
 If this condition is used and no distribution has been explicitly configured yet, the host distribution and release are used.
+Multiple releases may be specified, separated by spaces.
+If multiple releases are specified, the condition is satisfied if the current release equals any of the specified releases.

 `PathExists=`